lm-personal/hedgeable/README.md

 # FINAL MODEL:
 - My final model was using a LSTM using Word2Vec word embeddings.
 - I have saved the model into the model folder
-- To read in the model that I have create and generate outputs please run the evaluate_model.py script.
+- To read in the model that I have created and generate outputs please run the evaluate_model.py script - first you will have to unzip the model.h5.zip and then can run the script.
 - The whole script is DJIAI_reddit_model.py (however this uses the pre-trained Google word vector and this file is too large to upload to github.)
 - the file testpreds_word2vecLSTM_final.csv will include the test output and the predictions.